disneystreaming/weaver-test/docs/global_resources.md

 ## Declaring global resources

-In order to declare global resources which suites will be able to share, weaver provide a `weaver.GlobalResourcesInit` interface that users can implement.
+In order to declare global resources, which suites will be able to share, weaver provides a `weaver.GlobalResourcesInit` interface that users can implement.
 This interface sports a method that takes a `weaver.GlobalResources.Write` instance, which contains semantics to store items indexed by types.

 NB : the implementations have to be static objects.